Dohiii/Dohiii/README.md

 ## 👨🏻‍💻 About Me

-- 💻 Currently working on the "DogSync" application
+- 💻 Currently working on the "DogSync" application for android and ios

 - 🧠 I’m currently learning React Native with TypeScript and getting better at testing (jest)